 The VIP committee will have no more than 40 people, hopefully representing a cross section of stakeholders in the district.
 Those serving on the committee must be at least 16 years old and live or work within the district’s boundaries.
 Among the groups that will be represented are district residents, parents, school staff, and local businesses.
 The committee also will hopefully represent a geographic cross section of the district.

 Those interested in serving on the committee can apply by completing a Google Form by Dec.
 10. Signing up to be on the committee means a person is committing to attending all of the meetings.
 Meeting dates include:

 - Thursday, January 20, 2022

 - Tentative date, if needed, March 10.

 All meetings will be from 6 to 8:30 p.m. in the Administrative Service Center, 18700 Audette St., Dearborn in the Frank Franchi Board Room.

 The district is working with Michigan Leadership Institute to facilitate the VIP Committee meetings and selecting the committee’s members.
-Those selected to serve on the committee will be notified in mid-December.
+Those selected to serve on the committee will be notified before Christmas.
 Names for those who apply but are not selected for the committee will be kept, and they may be contacted later to see if they are interested in other service, such as working with future sub-committees.